jaspereb/jaspereb.github.io/index.md

 <br>

 # Current Work
+I currently work for the drone autonomy and 3D mapping company [Emesent](https://www.emesent.com/).

-After completing my thesis in 2021 I began working on the Meat & Livestock Australia Donor Company project: Objective, robust, real-time animal welfare measures for the Australian red meat industry (P.PSH.0819).
-We are working to apply cutting edge robotics and machine vision tools to improve both animal welfare and farm productivity together and support Australian farmers.
+Previously, I worked on the Meat & Livestock Australia Donor Company project: Objective, robust, real-time animal welfare measures for the Australian red meat industry (P.PSH.0819).
+We worked to apply cutting edge robotics and machine vision tools to improve both animal welfare and farm productivity together and support Australian farmers.
 The automated aerial animal detection paper came from this work, and investigations are continuing into this area.

 <br>
 <p align="center">